BitGo/BitGoJS/modules/express/README.md

 BitGo Express can be run in an external signing mode, where the signing of transactions is performed in a separate instance of BitGo Express that has access to the private keys.
 This may be preferable for users who would like to apply their signature to their transactions using a more secure environment than BitGo SDK or BitGo Express, such as a signer with restricted access or network connectivity.

 To set up BitGo Express with an external signer, a url to the external signer instance of BitGo Express must be provided using the `externalSignerUrl` configuration option.
 The corresponding external signer instance of BitGo Express must have `signerMode` set, and `signerFileSystemPath` set to the path of a json containing the private key.
+Note that if BitGo Express encounters an `ECONNREFUSED` error when requesting the external signer for a signature, it will retry the request for up to 15 seconds.

 The JSON file containing the unencrypted private key(s) must be in the format `"<walletId>": "<privateKey>"` wallet ID and private key.
 Here is an example json file containing two wallet IDs and their corresponding private keys.